 (4) Assembling parts together with PVC pipe glue and ordering the parts using the blueprint sketches.

 (5) Assembled product.

 (6) The next challenge was figuring out how to make a functional mouthpiece.
-I tried making a wooden mouthpiece until I figured out small PVC pipes of different sizes connected together with the form of a trombone mouthpiece would create a sound.
-I tested using duct tape and then assembled using epoxy putty.
+I tried making a wooden mouthpiece until I figured out small PVC pipes of different sizes connected together with the form of a trombone mouthpiece would create the desired sound.
+I tested the concept using duct tape and then assembled it using epoxy putty.